finix-payments/finix-pax-mpos-ios-sdk/README.md

-# PaxSwiftSDK
+# PaxMposSDK

 ## Overview
-This guide helps iOS developers integrate **FINIX PaxSwiftSDK** into their applications for communicating with mPOS devices.
+This guide helps iOS developers integrate **FINIX PaxMposSDK** into their applications for communicating with mPOS devices.

 ## Table of Contents
 - [Installation](#installation)